Icanmi/ShipLedger/contracts/README.md

 ## 📄 Contract Summary

-### BillOfLading.sol (349 lines)
+### BillOfLading.sol (428 lines)
-**Core Functionality**: Manages the complete lifecycle of digital Bills of Lading with cryptographic ownership transfer and status tracking.
+**Core Functionality**: Manages the complete lifecycle of digital Bills of Lading with cryptographic ownership transfer, freight forwarder assignment, and status tracking.

 **Key Functions**:
 - `createBillOfLading()` - Initialize new eBL with shipper, consignee, carrier, vessel, and cargo details